beshu-tech/readonlyrest-docs/kibana.md

 ## Installation

 You can install this as a normal Kibana plugin using the `bin/kibana-plugin` utility.
-Let's see a two ways to use this utility with ReadonlyREST.
+Let's see the two ways to use this utility with ReadonlyREST.

 {% hint style="warning" %}
 **Don't forget**